A. The contrast between tongues and prophecy.

 i.
 Though Paul is far more positive about the use of the gift of prophecy in church meetings than the use of the gift of tongues, he still believes prophecy should be regulated.
 The gifts of the Spirit are never to be made the focus of congregational life.
 Worship and the Word are the focus, and the gifts flow under God's direction around the focus of worship and the Word.

 b.
 Let the others judge: Even as prophets speak, others are to judge.
-No “word from the Lord” is to be received without careful consideration by the leadership of the church present at the meeting.
+No "word from the Lord" should to be received without careful consideration by the leadership of the church present at the meeting.
 As John said in 1 John 4:1, Beloved, do not believe every spirit, but test the spirits, whether they are of God; because many false prophets have gone out into the world.

 ii.
 What are the standards a prophecy should be judged by?
 First, it should be judged according to God's established, revealed word.
 God will never contradict Himself.
 Also, He will not give the same gift of perfectly hearing Him He gave to the apostles and prophets who wrote the New Testament and gave the foundation for the church (Ephesians 2:20).
 It is wrong to assume anyone perfectly hears God, so it is also wrong to put too much trust and faith in a prophecy.
 It is probably a bad idea to record them, and meditate on them.
 Thank God for the edification and exhortation and comfort prophecy brings (1 Corinthians 14:3), but don't let it eclipse God's eternal Word.